LadyNeowen/The-Sheldon-Game/README.md

 * Ran the Jshint Validation service without errors, apart for a remark about the img tag needing a src, but since this img tag was not used to actually hold an image, I disregarded this remark.

+* Had a problem with the images being clickable after game over, so I added a function that removed the eventlistener for click when either the user or the computer reached a score of 4.

+* Was made awares of my wrong semantics, formatting and the lacking of comments to explain the various sections of code so I added these as well.

+* Made an accurate testing section here in the readme file.

+* Was made awares of the meaning of deployment so I added this to the readme file as well.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Deployment

+* I went to my GitHub page and went to my repositories, there I clicked The-Sheldon-Game.
+* I then clicked settings and to the left lower side of the page, I clicked "pages".
+* Under "branch" I selected main, and then clicked save.

 * Site will be deployed to Github Pages
 * This site is published at [https://ladyneowen.github.io/The-Sheldon-Game/](https://ladyneowen.github.io/The-Sheldon-Game/)